cylagarde/OSGi-annotation/README.md

 # OSGi annotation for injection v1.4.0

-Allow to inject the OSGi service with multiple criterions
+Allow to inject the OSGi service with multiple criterion

 ## Install
 ```